open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 <!-- prettier-ignore-end -->

 Note, that using those metapackages increases your dependency graph size.
-Use individual instrumentation packages, if you know exactly which ones you need.
+Use individual instrumentation packages if you know exactly which ones you need.

 ### Registration

-After installing the instrumentation libraries you need, you can register them with the OpenTelemetry SDK for Node.js.
+After installing the instrumentation libraries you need, register them with the OpenTelemetry SDK for Node.js.
 If you followed the [Getting Started](/docs/instrumentation/js/getting-started/nodejs/) you already use the metapackages.
 If you followed the instructions